TheFunnyPastry/Flair-7-Command-Creator/README.md

 # Flair 7 Tech Support Bot

+!
+YOU WILL NEED YOUR OWN DOCUMENTS TO UPLOAD
 A local retrieval-augmented generation (RAG) chatbot for answering technical-support questions about Flair 7 robotic camera arms.
 It searches documents stored locally, then uses a local Hugging Face language model to draft an answer from the relevant material.

 ## Current stack